+ii) In the case of a complaint

-"In this matter, the Administrative Review Panel has decided to iii) Delivery of the Decision
+"In this matter, the Administrative Review Panel has decided to

-\ 1.
-Uphold the decision of the Council
+1. Uphold the decision of the Council

+0

+Ř

 2. Overturn the decision of the council

+iii) Delivery of the Decision

 The Panel hereby orders that a copy of this decision be sent to the Clerk of the Council concerned and to the applicant / complainant."

-Signed this day of 20
+Signed this day of

 Convener of the Administrative Review Panel